RajDkJangam/hyperledger-composer/README.md

 ## Local Playground Setup

+_we can skip step 7 can import files one by one into playground_

 1. clone composer: `git clone https://github.com/hyperledger/composer`
 2. bootstrap dependencies: `lerna bootstrap`
 3. init submodules of `composer-playground` package: `git submodule && git submodule update`